adolgert/CompetingClocks.jl/docs/src/develop.md

 ```

 The goal, then, is to make code where firing, finding affected transitions, and sampling those transitions, is all separate, but they get called nicely in order within a single loop.

+## Unwrapping the sequence

+I just said the sequence needs to intertwine two algorithms, how we update state and how we sample.
+Let's start with what the algorithms need to do, so that we get it correct.
+The complexity comes from doing non-exponential distributions.
+Each distribution now has an enabling time which moves the time = 0 for that distribution.

+The function to update the state and transitions is a moment where we break invariants of the system.
+That's what makes it difficult.
+If we change one part of the state and haven't yet changed the transitions that depend on that state, then we are mid-way through what should be an atomic change.

+Let's look at the situation without thinking about any caching anywhere.
+The state of the system is the physical state and the transition state.

+* Physical state is a vector of integers, for this Vector Addition System.
+* Transition state is a vector of transitions.
+Each transition has the following.
+  1. A univariate distribution over time.
+  2. An enabling time to indicate its left bound.
+  3. Whether it is enabled (could be encoded in the enabling time, but why.)

+Initialization is more interesting than we give it credit.
+We choose an initial physical state, but we can also choose a transition state that, for instance, includes transitions that were enabled in the past.
+They would need to be consistent with the current state.
+We usually start with a boring initialization and run a while in order to do this setup.

+Let's send in an event and see what happens.
+Watch for the event that fires being treated differently.

+1. Fire the event.
+The event is a change in state associated with a transition.
+   a.
+Change time to the event's time.
+   b.
+Mark event's transition as disabled.
+   c.
+Modify the physical state.
+   d.
+Recalculate for every possible transition:
+      * Enabled
+      * Disabled
+      * Changed, meaning its distribution or enabling time is now different.

+2. Update sampler with firing, then enabling, disabling, and changing.
+The same transition that fired can be enabled.

+Why did we track the firing transition separately?
+If we treated it with all other transitions, then the transition might be enabled before the event and still enabled after the event.

+## Common representation of transitions

+Is there a way that we can create code to help define and use transitions for different simulations?

+A transition has these functions:

+1. Is it enabled and, if so, with what distribution and time?
+2. Fire to change physical state.
+3. Fire to change transition state.